mwcremer/dnd-bx/combined.md

 1. Characters who wish to cast a spell or perform a full retreat from melee must declare it.
 2. Initiative: 1d6 is rolled by each opposing side.
 3. The winner of initiative acts first:
-    a.
-The referee may check [***Morale***](#morale) for monsters.
+    1. The referee may check [***Morale***](#morale) for monsters.
-    b.
-Movements are made.
+    2. Movements are made.
-    c.
-Missile attacks are made, accounting for DEX modifiers, cover, range, and magic adjustments.
+    3. Missile attacks are made, accounting for DEX modifiers, cover, range, and magic adjustments.
-    d.
-Spells are cast and applicable saving throws are made.
+    4. Spells are cast and applicable saving throws are made.
-    e.
-Melee combat and other actions occur; attacks are made, accounting for STR modifiers and magic adjustments.
+    5. Melee combat and other actions occur; attacks are made, accounting for STR modifiers and magic adjustments.
 4. Other sides act through step 3, in order of initiative.
 5. When all sides of a conflict have acted, the round is over.
 If the combat has not come to an end, the sequence begins again at step 1.